feiyuxiaoThu/feiyuxiaoThu.github.io/docs/about/index.md

     ---

     In my free time, I like to

     - Listen to music (mainly JPOP and Vocaloid, ~~[weekly rankings](https://space.bilibili.com/12446725) are a must-watch every week~~) 👍
     - Watch anime (both new and old series) 📺
     - Read manga (I am a heavy Yuri fan and pay attention to illustrations and manga related to Yuri.
 Of course, you are also welcome to recommend some to me!) 😋

     ---

     As for my name "Tendourisu," it comes from the game "Blue Archive" character [Tendou Arisu](https://zh.moegirl.org.cn/zh-hans/%E5%A4%A9%E7%AB%A5%E7%88%B1%E4%B8%BD%E4%B8%9D)'s romaji "Tendou Arisu," ~~but the name was already taken on GitHub, so I removed an 'A'~~.
-Owning/creating a humanoid robot like Arisu is my dream.
 The icon of this site also comes from the gradient fusion of the halos of al1s and kei (~~yes, there is also Yuri here~~).